Summer water use restrictions

 Exemption permits will not be issued for existing yards, trees and shrubs.
 However, if a circumstance of irreparable damage or undue hardship on a property owner is anticipated, up to two additional seven day exemption permits may be considered.

-Purchasing an Exemption Permit
+Purchasing an exemption permit

 Permits cost $55 plus applicable taxes and are issued by Utilities Kingston.
 Permits can be purchased in person at 85 Lappan's Lane.
-Download the exemption permit form and bring it with you.

 You can find the office just north of John Counter Boulevard, through the second entrance on your right.
 It’s located adjacent to KIMCO Steel.
 Utilities Kingston accepts cheque, credit, or debit.
 Cash is not accepted.